mausn1/mausn1/README.md

 # Heyo and welcome to my GitHub!

 ### About <br />
 I use void linux.
-I like programming in rust, python and C.
+I like programming in rust, python and C. I like simplicity and dislike bloat.